- Surface Mining and Reclamation

 Application Fee Schedule New permits $2500 Combining two or more permits $2500 Expanding existing plan (depth and/or acreage) $2500 Revising existing plan (same depth / acreage) $1000 Annual Permit Fee Schedule Tons of aggregate or metal mined less than 50,000 $1250 greater than 50,000 up to 350,000 $2500 more than 350,000 $3500

-The Department of Natural Resources, through the Division of Geology and Earth Resources, regulates drilling and related activities under the Oil and Gas Conservation Act and Department of Natural Resources rules (chapter 78.52 RCW and chapter 344-12 WAC).
+The Department of Natural Resources, through the Washington Geological Survey, regulates drilling and related activities under the Oil and Gas Conservation Act and Department of Natural Resources rules (chapter 78.52 RCW and chapter 344-12 WAC).
 (In 1994, the Legislature dissolved the Oil and Gas Conservation Committee and assigned its regulatory responsibilities to the Department of Natural Resources.)
 In the event of a discovery, the Department would also regulate production to assure equitable distribution of the proceeds.

 Oil and gas drilling permit requirements Instructions for oil and gas drilling permit applicants Oil and gas drilling permit application Form 1 Well record or history Form 2 Notice of intention to abandon and plug well Form 3 Report on results on plugging well Form 4 Oil and gas drilling and production bond Microsoft Word